-By the time his trial was over, Gary Ridgway had confessed to more killings than any American serial killer before him.
+By the time his trial was over, Gary Ridgway, known as the Green River Killer, had confessed to more killings than any American serial killer before him.

-Though Ted Bundy was charged with murder in the 1970s and sentenced to death, he managed to make one final contribution to society before his execution, when he contributed to the capture and arrest of Gary Ridgway, the Green River killer.
+Though Ted Bundy was charged with murder in the 1970s and sentenced to death, he managed to make one final contribution to society before his execution, when he aided in the capture and arrest of Gary Ridgway, the Green River killer.

 Between 1982 and 1988, Gary Ridgway, known by police as America’s “most prolific serial killer,” murdered 71 women.
 He was convicted for 49 of them but admitted that the number could have been closer to 90.